-David Thaw is an Assistant Professor at the University of Pittsburgh.
-He holds appointments in the Schools of Law, Computing and Information, and Public and International Affairs.
-David is an internationally-recognized expert in law and technology.
-His research and scholarship examine issues of cybersecurity regulation, cybercrime, cyber warfare, and related questions of privacy and cyberlaw.
-In addition to his cyber work, Professor Thaw is also a scholar of administrative and criminal law.
+David Thaw is an Associate Research Professor of Law and an Assistant Research Professor of Computing & Information.
+He is an internationally-recognized expert in law and technology.
+David’s research and scholarship examine issues of cybersecurity regulation, cybercrime, cyber warfare, and related questions of privacy and cyberlaw.
+In addition to his cybersecurity work, Professor Thaw is also a scholar of administrative and criminal law.

-Comprehensive information regarding Professor Thaw's scholarship, technical research, teaching and other activities are available on his website at www.davidthaw.com.
+Comprehensive information regarding Professor Thaw's scholarship, technical and scientific research, teaching and other professional activities are available on his website.

 - Data Breach (Regulatory) Effects, 2015 Cardozo L. Rev. de novo 105 (2015).
 Available on SSRN.

 - Reasonable Expectations of Privacy Settings: Social Media and the Stored Communications Act, 13 Duke L. & Tech.
 Rev. 36 (2015) (with Christopher J. Borchert and Fernando Pinguelo).
 Available on SSRN.

 - Surveillance at the Source, 103 Ky.
 L. J. 405 (2015).
 Available on SSRN.